-F Y 2023 ngoing
+FY 2023 C ngoing

 Personnel \$ 302,986 \$ 311,791 FTE Change(s): Yes (3.0 FTE)

-M&O / Other 510,000 -
+M&O/Other 510,000 -

 Total Cost \$ 812,986 \$ 311,791

-This adjustment would provide additional resources for the Development Services section of the Planning and Development Services Department (PDS) to support increasing workload and address staffing shortfalls.
-Years of high in-migration, a housing shortage, and increased commercial project work (particularly large, multi-family) have increased workload (e.g., applications, inspections, permits, etc.) across the department and increased review and processing timelines.
-Development fees, which support staff costs, have been increasing in recent years and are projected to be at record levels by the end of FY 2022.
-The adjustments recommended as part of the FY 2023 budget are as follows:
+This adjustment will provide additional resources for the Development Services section of the Planning and Development Services Department (PDS) to support increasing workload and address staffing shortfalls.
+Years of high in-migration, a housing shortage, and increased commercial project work (particularly large multi-family) have increased workload (e.g., applications, inspections, permits, etc.) across the department and increased review and processing timelines.
+Development fees, which support staff costs, have been increasing in recent years and are projected to be at record levels in FY 2022.
+The adjustments in the FY 2023 Adopted Budget are as follows:

 • The addition of 1.0 Project Manager to plan, coordinate, and facilitate full-cycle project management support of housing initiatives.
-This position would manage a diverse portfolio of complex housing projects that require direct, specialized experience facilitating discussions and meeting with builders and key stakeholders throughout the permitting and construction phases.
-Support would include addressing engineering challenges, solutions to environmental impacts, civic involvement, site research, project requirements, inspections, and approvals.
+This position will manage a diverse portfolio of complex housing projects that require direct, specialized experience facilitating discussions and meeting with builders and key stakeholders throughout the permitting and construction phases.
+Support will include addressing engineering challenges, solutions to environmental impacts, civic involvement, site research, project requirements, inspections, and approvals.

-- The addition of 1.0 Urban Designer would play a lead role in developing design plans for various capital improvement projects, residential and commercial development projects, and other redevelopment projects and programs.
-The position would provide strategic support to the planning team and take the lead on preparing and directing design concepts, schematic plans, landscape construction plans, and community design plans.
-This position would also be responsible for presenting at boards and commissions on urban design issues, and supporting work involving streetscape improvements, affordable housing, and commercial development projects.
-The increasing urbanization and density of Boise necessitates the addition of a position like this, and it would also assist PDS in advancing strategic projects. - The addition of 1.0 Plans Review/Permit Technician would restore staffing at the permit counter back to five, after one of the existing positions was converted into a training position in FY 2022.
+- The addition of 1.0 Urban Designer to assume a lead role in developing design plans for various capital improvement projects, residential and commercial development projects, and other redevelopment projects and programs.
+The position will provide strategic support to the planning team and take the lead on preparing and directing design concepts, schematic plans, landscape construction plans, and community design plans.
+This position will also be responsible for presenting at boards and commissions on urban design issues, and supporting work involving streetscape improvements, affordable housing, and commercial development projects.
+The increasing urbanization and density of Boise necessitates the addition of a position like this, and it will also assist PDS in advancing strategic projects. - The addition of 1.0 Plans Review/Permit Technician will restore staffing at the permit counter back to five, after one of the existing positions was converted into a training position in FY 2022.
 The training position was required to support the recently implemented permitting and licensing system, which has more complexities than the previous system.
 The permit counter staff have increasingly needed to use overtime to keep up with workload, and high turnover has further exacerbated that issue. - One-time funding (\$500,000) for plan review contractual services support.
 This external support is needed due to the volume of work, particularly large commercial and multi-family projects.
-These costs would be supported by the development fees paid for the services being provided.
+These costs will be supported by the development fees paid for the services being provided.